nickcash/open-data-500/readme.md

 * Outreach at "Data Transparency 2013" conference (September 2013, Washington, DC)
 * Blog posts on TheGovLab.org and OpenDataNow.com

+And that's it!

-They term this sampling strategy "comprehensive call", and I think their use of comprehensive call is why the Open Data 500 Team considers the Open Data 500 to be a comprehensive study.
+I think their use of comprehensive call is why the Open Data 500 Team considers the Open Data 500 to be a comprehensive study.

 ### Case study
 The Open Data 500 has released data in the